Clamepending/markogata/content/posts/Princeiples.md

 - Be arrogant enough to take on the challenge, and humble enough to learn from others
 - Move towards your goals a tiny bit every day
 - Say hi to the person next to you
+- its almost always better to do nothing than to consume social media or play games without friends.